NKRisu/special-dollop/README.md

 4. Select "From text/CSV"
 5. Locate your file, most likely in dowloads folder...
 6. Select "import"
-7. Click "load", the default settings work and are okay.
+7. Click "load", check the settings and preview of the loaded table.
+8. Change separator to "£", or what ever may be set to be the separator.
-8. Wo-hoo!
+9. Wo-hoo!
 Your hours have beem logged into excel-file and you may save the excel file for later use.

 ## Functions